 D. Property, Plant and Equipment

 We do not currently own any property.

-We currently lease office space in New York, New York on a month to month basis for approximately \$3,400 per month.
+We currently lease 4,900 square feet of office space in New York, New York, for approximately \$27,000 per month.
+The lease for this property expires in August 2019.